exakoss/eth-portfolio-tracker/README.md

     Image, Ticker, Description, Current Price, Price Change, Official Website Link

-Tokens are sorted by two parameters: Market Cap and Gain/Loss.
-User can also choose which timeframe the price diff will be shown at: 1 day, 7 days or 30 days
+Tokens are sorted by three parameters: Market Cap, Price and Gain/Loss.
+User can also choose which timeframe the price difference will be shown at: 1 day, 7 days or 30 days

 Chosen Tokens are being stored in a postgreSQL database.
 Their quotes are being updated on the app restart